Skip to content

 }

-3 workers, 5 URLs.
-You’ll see 3 results arrive in roughly the same breath, then the last 2 come after.
-That staggered output is the pool working.
+Run it and you’ll see 3 URLs resolve in roughly the same breath, then the remaining 2 after.
+That staggered output is the pool working — 3 workers, never more than 3 at once.

 1. Forgetting to close the channel

-I did this in my first attempt.
-Never called close(p.jobs), so workers sat in their range loop forever, waiting for a job that was never coming. wg.Wait() also waited forever.
-The program just hung.
+If you never call close(p.jobs), workers sit in their range loop forever, waiting for a job that will never arrive. wg.Wait() also waits forever.
+The program hangs silently on shutdown with no error, no clue why.

-Rule I’ve internalised: close the channel as soon as you’re done submitting work.
+Always close the channel once you’re done submitting work.

 2. Closing the channel while still sending to it